-> CF: Not at all!
-You can start a garden with just a few pots in the kitchen, a balcony space, or even in the common corridor (as long as your neighbors are alright with it).
+CF: Not at all!
+You can start a garden with just a few pots in the kitchen, a balcony space, or even in the common corridor (as long as your neighbours are alright with it).

-AG: The Aerospring Garden vertical gardening system requires no more than 1 sq m of sunny balcony or outdoor space.
+AG: The Aerospring Garden vertical gardening system requires no more than 1 sq m of a sunny balcony or outdoor space.
 Sunlight is essential to growing edible plants.
 Edible plants required 4-5 times more direct sunshine than houseplants like ferns and palms, it is what makes our food taste as good as it does.
 We recommend 2-4 hours of direct sunlight hitting the leaves of the plants daily to ensure that the plants thrive.

-AG: The overarching term for growing without soil ie. In nutrient enriched water is hydroponics.
-Aeroponics is directly related to hydroponics but the main difference is that the roots are suspended in air and only periodically showered with nutrient enriched water.
+AG: The overarching term for growing without soil ie. In nutrient-enriched water is hydroponics.
+Aeroponics is directly related to hydroponics but the main difference is that the roots are suspended in air and only periodically showered with nutrient-enriched water.

 Hydroponic gardening is our way of having fresh, healthy, local produce that is much more sustainable than shipping lettuce from California to Singapore or herbs from Holland, for example.
 Without land and with only limited balcony space, hydroponic gardening has been the only way for us as busy city dwellers in Singapore to become urban gardeners.
 There is also plenty of research showing that hydroponically grown plants grow up to 30% faster than in soil.
-If you are averse to dirt and soil bound bugs, then growing hydroponically is extremely advantageous.
+If you are averse to dirt and soil-bound bugs, then growing hydroponically is extremely advantageous.

 What tools will you need, if you’d like to start planting your own garden?